anasty17/mirror-leech-telegram-bot/README.md

 - **MEGA_API_KEY**: Mega.nz api key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - **MEGA_EMAIL_ID**: Your email id you used to sign up on mega.nz for using premium accounts (Leave th)
 - **MEGA_PASSWORD**: Your password for your mega.nz account
+- **STOP_DUPLICATE_MIRROR**: (Optional field) (Leave empty if unsure) if this field is set to `True` , bot will check file in drive, if it is present in drive, downloading will ne stopped.
+(Note - File will be checked using filename, not using filehash, so this feature is not perfect yet)
 Note: You can limit maximum concurrent downloads by changing the value of MAX_CONCURRENT_DOWNLOADS in aria.sh.
 By default, it's set to 2

 ## Getting Google OAuth API credential file